crowtherln/medline-trends/README.md

 These programs produce CSV files with data on the number of "intersecting citations" from each year—that is, the number of MEDLINE-indexed citations from the year that were tagged with combinations of specific MeSH.
 However, this variable alone can be misleading.
 Later years tend to have more MEDLINE-indexed citations than earlier years.
 For example, there are 219,000 MEDLINE-indexed citations from 1970 but 1.639 million from 2020.
 To filter out some of the noise from changes in MEDLINE indexing volumes, I added a field for the number of intersecting citations per 1,000 total MEDLINE-indexed citations from a given year.

 The data produced by these programs might serve as a proxy for interest or publication activity.

-Potential use cases:
+Some potential use cases:

 * Comparing medical specialties
 * Seeing when interest in a particular intersection has peaked and waned, considering what world events might have contributed to that, and identifying areas for further investigation